etelan/CV/CV.md

 Responsibilities:

-- Lead the team when required on the exhibition
+- Lead the team when required on the exhibition.
 - Corrected route mistakes which we made on our walk by adapting the routine accordingly.
-- Volunteered for parkrun; Responsibilities included timekeeping, placing route markers, and scanning runners barcodes
+- Volunteered for parkrun; Responsibilities included timekeeping, placing route markers, and scanning runners barcodes.
-- Developed a Wordpress blog to document my experience ([http://dofe.adambaker.info/](http://dofe.adambaker.info/))
+- Developed a Wordpress blog to document my experience ([http://dofe.adambaker.info/](http://dofe.adambaker.info/)).

 ## Skills
 - British Sign Language | Certified